 Husband of Eva Fowler (nee Whitfield), of 14, High Street, Wetherby,

-The 1911 Census however records that Robert is residing as a boarder at 2, Scott Lane, Wetherby, occupation,
+Census details confirming his occupation and also stating that he was residing as a boarder at Number 2, Scott Lane, Wetherby.

 Formation Of The Brigade